Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 ### What is Snowpark?

-Snowpark is the set of libraries and code execution environments that run Python and other programming languages next to your data in Snowflake.
-Snowpark can be used to build data pipelines, ML models, apps, and other data processing tasks.
+The set of libraries and runtimes in Snowflake that securely deploy and process non-SQL code, including Python, Java and Scala.

-**Client Side Libraries** - Snowpark libraries can be installed and downloaded from any client-side notebook or IDE and are used for code development and deployment.
-Libraries include the Snowpark API for data pipelines and apps and the Snowpark ML API for end to end machine learning.
+**Familiar Client Side Libraries** - Snowpark brings deeply integrated, DataFrame-style programming and OSS compatible APIs to the languages data practitioners like to use.
+It also includes the Snowpark ML API for more efficient ML modeling and ML operations.

-**Code Execution Environments** - Snowpark provides elastic compute environments for secure execution of your code in Snowflake.
-These server-side capabilities allow users to bring in and run custom logic in Python with user-defined functions and stored procedures.
+**Flexible Runtime Constructs** - Snowpark provides flexible runtime constructs that allow users to bring in and run custom logic.
+Developers can seamlessly build data pipelines, ML models, and data applications with User-Defined Functions and Stored Procedures.

 Learn more about [Snowpark](https://www.snowflake.com/snowpark/).